cloudposse/terraform-aws-ec2-client-vpn/README.md

 -->

 The `terraform-aws-ec2-client-vpn` project provides for ec2 client vpn infrastructure.
+AWS Client VPN is a managed client-based VPN service based on OpenVPN that enables you to securely access your AWS resources and resources in your on-premises network.
+With Client VPN, you can access your resources from any location using [any OpenVPN-based VPN client](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/connect-aws-client-vpn-connect.html).

 ---